Influenza (flu)

 - Fatigue (feeling tired)

-Some people are more likely to get very sick from the flu
+Some groups are more likely to get very sick from the flu, such as:

 - People over age 65